 - 8.9 Check the heart rate sensor on the back of the fitness tracker

 - 8.10 Check with your doctor and get a real VO2 Max test.

 - 9 Can you increase your VO2 max score on your Fitness tracker?

-In other words, VO2 max is defined as the maximum amount of oxygen your body can use while you’re exercising as hard as you can.
-‘V’ stands for Volume and ‘O2’ represents Oxygen.
+In other words, VO2 Max is the maximum amount of oxygen your body can use while exercising as hard as you can.

 A higher VO2 max indicates a higher level of cardiovascular fitness and endurance.